AntonSamojlow/authenticity-portal/README.md

 - serves selected 'prediction models'\* to a general audience
 - presents the models within a specific topic (use case), providing additional information and context

+It is named *authenticity-portal* to indicate one possible field of application:
+        A platform where one can upload some (measurement) data of a food to verify/predict certain properties, like authenticity of the geographical organic.
+The prediction models are curated and validated by trusted institutions.

 (\*note that in my terminology, prediction models include classification)

 # Design description